-Exodus is a Greek word that means “going out” and suggests the content of Israel leaving Egypt, however, this book was not originally written in Greek, and Exodus is not its original name.
-To Hebrew readers, this is the book of Sh’mot, which means “names” as found in the first verse.
+However, as mentioned, this book was not originally written in Greek.
+So Exodus is not its original name!
+To Hebrew readers, this is the book of Sh’mot, which means “names”, as found in the first verse:

 What God Teaches Us Through Exodus

 When times are hard, we often feel forgotten by God, but this is not the case.
-Regardless of where we are or the time that time that has passed, any great deliverance or calling begins because God knows our names and comes for us, just as He did in Sh’mot.
+Regardless of where we are or the time that time that has passed, any great deliverance happens because God knows our names.

 He calls us by name and comes for us, just as He did for Israelites in Sh’mot.

 The real meaning of Exodus then is not just going out, but going after.
 It is God going after His children.